It is a complex mixture of lipids, proteins, and specific carbohydrates, secreted by the epithelial cells to the alveolar space.

 Among the risks or side effects that may arise from the application of pulmonary surfactant therapy and the therapies that accompany it:

 - Blockage of the endotracheal tube

 - Possibility of pneumothorax due to sudden changes in lung compliance

-- Irritation, which can cause bleeding in the lungs
+- Irritation can cause bleeding in the lungs

 - Damage to lung tissue due to inadequate oxygen pressure